rrollins72/QMX-Serial-remote/README.md

 that could also show the same information as the display, but that is beyond what I intended for this effort.
 It would also draw a lot more power since the WiFi would need to be active to make it functional.
-Since ESP32-S3 does not support a Bluetooth SPP stack it can’t be fully wireless to the QMX with simple Bluetooth serial modules either, so that was not considered.
+Since ESP32-S3 does not support a Bluetooth SPP stack it can’t be fully wireless to the QMX+ with simple Bluetooth serial modules either, so that was not considered.

+I don't have a QMX, but the QMX does have the AUX port (internally) so it could be utilized but would require adding wires and bringing them out to a connector.
+It is possible that the serial port on the PTT could be used, but I have not tested that.

 # Improvements?